ikod/dlang-requests/README.md

 API docs: [Wiki](https://github.com/ikod/dlang-requests/wiki)

-###Library configurations###
+### Library configurations ###

 This library can either use the standard std.socket library or [vibe.d](http://vibed.org) for network IO.
 By default this library uses the standard std.socket configuration called *std*.
-To use vibe.d use the *vibed* configuration (see code example below):
+To build vibe.d variant use the *vibed* configuration (see code example below):

 ```json
 "dependencies": {